 Her grief was compounded when within months another almost identical tragedy struck the family.
-Her second son Edward, who was just two, was left in his playpen in the grounds of the house.
-Inexplicably he managed to climb out, toddled down to the river, fell in and was drowned.
-The family was devastated and left the house shortly afterward although their marriage did not survive the trauma.
+Her second son Edward, who was just two, was left in his playpen on the grounds of the house.
+Inexplicably, he managed to climb out, toddled down to the river, fell in and drowned.
+The family was devastated and left the house shortly afterward, although their marriage did not survive the trauma.

 The Rev. Sebastian Jones, curate of St Michael’s Church, Bray, added; “Oakley Court is definitely “spooky” and I would not want to stay there myself.
 Evil can generate evil, and the grounds would be an ideal place to practice black magic.”

 A senior policeman said at the time: “There have been some strange happenings at the house, which have never been fully explained.
 We made regular patrols after complaints about witchcraft being practiced and things seem to have quietened down now.”